-In this course, students will analyze fundamentals of assessment and their importance in educational processes.
-Additionally, they will evaluate assessment types and which are relevant according to institution goals and objectives.
-Students will likewise identify appropriate technological tools for carrying out distance learning assessment processes.
-In its turn, they will create an institutional assessment plan to strengthen learning in online education.
+In this course, students will analyze the fundamentals of assessment and its importance in educational processes.
+Additionally, they will evaluate assessment types and their relevance according to the goals and objectives of the institution.
+Students will identify appropriate technological tools for carrying out distance learning assessment processes.
+They will also create an institutional assessment plan to strengthen learning in online education.